labGISS/ISPRA-Deploy/README.md

 Docker and Docker Compose are used for orchestration.

-The `docker-compose.yml` file
 # Getting started
 1. Run the initialization script

-    ```bash
+    ```sh
     $ chmod +x init.sh
     $ ./init.sh
     ```

-    This will generate the `logs` folder and the `acme.json` file that Traefik will use to store generated LetsEncrypt certificates
+    This will generate the `logs` folder and the `acme.json` file that Traefik will use to store generated LetsEncrypt certificates.

 2. Set the LetsEncrypt registration email into the `traefik.yml` file

     ```yml
+    # file: traefik.yml
     certificatesResolvers:
         letsEncryptResolver:
             # Enable ACME (Let's Encrypt): automatic SSL.